jinikeda/weads/Development_Note.md

 **src/mem.py**
   - ~~Read current wetland marsh/mangrove distributions (Jin).~~
   - ~~Jin made a distribution mapping using src/nwi.py and completed a multi-species option on Sep 3.~~
-  - The only problem with reading vegetation classification is that a segmentation fault happens when reading a large tiff file with a docker.<br>input file: Folder Path/inputs/Wetlands_NWI_forMeshRefinement/Region3_NWI_LC_Reclassify_wetlandsOnly.tif,<br> output file: Folder Path/outputs/Domain_classification_distribution_resample100.tif
+  - The only problem with reading vegetation classification is that a segmentation fault happens when reading a large tiff file with a docker.<br>input file: Folder Path/inputs/Wetlands_NWI_forMeshRefinement/Region3_NWI_LC_Reclassify_wetlandsOnly.tif,<br> output file: Folder Path/outputs/Domain_classification_distribution_resample100.tif NWI.py is a currently not elegant.

-- Examine and calculate each species' (ecological) response (Pete).
+- Pete must modify homogeneous calculation (bug of the codes.).

 ## Development (desirable)
-- Replace private module: **pyadcircmodules**
+- Replace private module: **pyadcircmodules** -> Jin will start point based analysis
 - Compare Morris's Excel VBA sheet (Pete: https://github.com/cekees/weads/tree/main/sandbox)
 - ~~Read maxele.63 and create a max inundation map (Jin completed on Sep 5th).~~
-- Develop a point-based approach.
+- Develop a point-based approach (Jin's summer plan, 2024).
 See, src_branch
-- Consider the climate and catastrophic aspects of WEADS development after the development of hydroMEM.
+- Consider the climate and catastrophic aspects of WEADS development (Shabnam starts climate analysis and literature review).
 - ~~MEM 5 classifications in src/mem.py (Jin done on Aug 22)~~
-- Pete modifies src/tidaldatums.py (avoid double for loops) -> Jin and Chris will work on Cython with parallelization.
+- ~~Pete modifies src/tidaldatums.py (avoid double for loops) ->~~ Jin and Chris will work on nanobind with parallelization.
-- Jin will rework src/hyconn.py to appropriately classify land, water, intertidal zone.
+- ~~Jin will rework src/hyconn.py to appropriately classify land, water, intertidal zone.~~
+- Pete and Shabnam work on soil cohorts based on the NUMAR model approach.

 ## Modifications (desirable)
 - ~~src/hyconn.py (currently used for loops and time-consuming + not sure about pond classification; Jin slightly modified the code Aug 19)~~

 ## Modifications (optional)
 - Read Netcdf outputs
-- src/tidaldatumsidw.py: GDAL IDW may not perform well (Jin and Linoj used another approach in CRMS2MAP, which needs to be considered, pending Jin Aug 22)

 # NOTE